dotnet-presentations/blazor-workshop/docs/07-templated-components.md

 The `ItemContent` accepts a parameter, and the way to deal with this is just to invoke the function.
 The result of invoking a `RenderFragment<T>` is another `RenderFragment` which can be rendered directly.

 The new component should compile at this point, but there's still one thing we want to do.
-We want to be able to style the `<div class="list-group">` with another class, since that's what `MyOrders.cshtml` is doing.
+We want to be able to style the `<div class="list-group">` with another class, since that's what `MyOrders.razor` is doing.
 Adding small extensibiliy points to plug in additional css classes can go a long way for reusability.

-Let's add another `string` parameter, and finally the functions block of `TemplatedList.cshtml` should look like:
+Let's add another `string` parameter, and finally the functions block of `TemplatedList.razor` should look like:

 ```html
 @functions {